reduxio/puppet/reduxio/README.md

     }
 ```

-To disptach the network device configuration, run the following on the proxy node:
+To dispatch the network device configuration, run the following on the proxy node:

 `shell> puppet device`